kuhball/podman_caddy/readme.md

 ```
 # podman run --rm podman_caddy --help
   NAME:
      podman_caddy - create caddy routes from a podman context

   USAGE:
      podman_caddy [global options] command [command options] [arguments...]

   COMMANDS:
      add, a      add a route to caddy
      remove, rm  delete a route from caddy
      ls, ls      displays current caddy config
+     redir, mv   creates 301 and redirects to provided page
      help, h     Shows a list of commands or help for one command

   GLOBAL OPTIONS:
      --help, -h  show help (default: false)
 ```

 For every command there are several options like: